adobe-webplatform/iframeflow.js/README.md

 ## Browser Support

 This library targets Internet Explorer 10 and later.
-It has not effect in other browsers.
+It has no effect in other browsers.

 ## Feedback